hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/how-tf-works/index.md

 ---
 name: why-use-remote-storage
-# Why Do I Need Remote?
+# Why Do I Need Remote State?

 - Remote state gives you more than just easier version control and safer storage.
 It also allows you to delegate the outputs to other teams.
 This allows your infrastructure to be more easily broken down into components that multiple teams can access.
 - Put another way, remote state also allows teams to share infrastructure resources in a read-only way without relying on any additional configuration store.